2023 Most Popular Allied Health Professions Associate Degree Schools in Michigan

 The colleges and universities below are the most popular for allied health majors pursuing a associate degree.

-Our 2023 rankings named Baker College the most popular school in Michigan for allied health professions students working on their associate degree.
-Baker College is a small private not-for-profit school located in the distant town of Owosso.
+Our analysis found Baker College to be the most popular school for allied health professions students who want to pursue a associate degree in Michigan.
+Baker College is a small private not-for-profit school located in the town of Owosso.

 Of the 98 students majoring in allied health at Baker College, 8% are male and 92% are female.